galtx-centex/galtx-centex.github.io/adopt/faqs.md

 ---

 ## How much is the adoption fee?
-Beginning <u>1/1/2020</u>, we will be required by the State to collect and remit sales tax to the State on our adoption fees.
-Our standard adoption fees, including sales tax, are:
+Our standard adoption fees are:

-* 6 months to 7 years old $433
+* 6 months to 7 years old $400
-* 8 years old and up $324.75
+* 8 years old and up $300

 Your $75 application deposit is applied to the adoption donation fee at the time of the adoption.
 The preferred method of